ai-works/data_sets/README.md

 # data_sets
-repo for business ai data sets
+The repo consists of several data sets which will be used in the course ai for business leaders.